RabiulHasanReza/PickUpPal/README.md

-.SING Up as driver
+1.SING Up as driver
-.driver's rating in driverSettingPage
+2.driver's rating in driverSettingPage
-.In driverEarningPage and Driverdashboard we need his earning and time range .history for both rider and driver history and recentActivity
+3.In driverEarningPage and Driverdashboard we need his earning and time range 4.history for both rider and driver history and recentActivity
-.Drivers vehicle info in driver setting page and add fuctionality for update .ar paitesina paile janabo ne
+5.Drivers vehicle info in driver setting page and add fuctionality for update 6.ar paitesina paile janabo ne